-The Terms of Competition – NSW Women’s Strokeplay & Amateur Championship, are to be read in conjunction with the Golf NSW Standard Conditions for Events Run By Golf NSW, the Golf NSW Code of Conduct and the Golf NSW Hard Card.
+The Terms of Competition – NSW Women’s Strokeplay & Amateur Championship, are to be read in conjunction with the Golf NSW Standard Terms of Competition, the Golf NSW Code of Conduct and the Golf NSW Hard Card.

-Should a conflict occur between conditions, then the conditions outlined on the entry form take precedence.
+Should a conflict occur between terms, then the terms outlined on the entry form take precedence.

 Table of Contents